 Japan is one of the safest places on the planet to travel to.
-It has one of the lowest rates of violent crimes, has extremely safe forms of transport for its citizens and visitors, and is very accepting of travellers from virtually anywhere on Earth.
+It has one of the lowest rates of crime in the world,1 extremely safe forms of transport for its citizens and visitors, and the people are very accepting of travellers from virtually anywhere on Earth.

-In fact, Japan ranks ninth in the world for its peace score in the Global Peace Index 2018, four spots ahead of Australia.
-It’s also Australia’s seventh favourite international destination, with more than 430,000 Australians visiting Japan in 2017-18.
+In fact, Japan ranks ninth in the world for its peace score in the Global Peace Index 2019, four spots ahead of Australia.2 It was also Australia’s fifth favourite international destination, with more than 499,000 Australians visiting Japan in 2019.3

 All that being said, nowhere on Earth is 100% safe.
-Sure, you’re unlikely to encounter theft in Japan, but it still happens from time to time.
-Additionally, you still need to ensure you’re protected in the event you get sick, you miss a flight, or your luggage ends up in the Bermuda Triangle.
+Despite Japan being the ninth most peaceful country in the world, you still need to ensure you’re protected in the event you get sick, you miss a flight, or your luggage ends up in the Bermuda Triangle.

-We believe that you should always take out travel insurance, no matter your destination.
-It’s impossible to predict what may happen when on holidays; perhaps you fall and sustain an injury, or eat some questionable food and end up sick in the hospital.
+We believe that you should always take out travel insurance for Japan, no matter your travel plans.
+It’s impossible to predict what may happen when on holidays; perhaps you fall and sustain an injury or eat some questionable food and end up in the hospital.
 As well as medical costs, travel insurance can cover you for cancelled travel plans and lost or stolen luggage.

-With the right policy, travel insurance can help you out of these situations and more.
-What’s more, the Australian government can’t help you in every situation you may find yourself in overseas, so it’s essential to have more than one option for help should something happen to you.
+With the right policy, travel insurance can help you out of these situations.
+What’s more, the Australian government can’t help you in every situation you may find yourself in overseas, so it’s essential to have more than one option for help should something happen.

-As we mentioned above, skiing, snowboarding and other winter sports are some of Japan’s best tourist attractions.
-Although extreme and winter sports are usually excluded from travel insurance policies, some insurers do offer cover for these as an optional extra.
-The little extra you pay in premiums for this cover is offset by the peace of mind that comes with knowing you’re covered for any accidents that might occur.
+Skiing, snowboarding and other winter sports are some of Japan’s best tourist attractions.
+Although extreme and winter sports are usually excluded from travel insurance policies, most insurers do offer cover for these as an optional extra.
+The little extra you pay in premiums is offset by the peace of mind that comes from knowing you’re covered for many accidents that can occur.

-In addition, if you would prefer to drive around the country rather than fly or take the train, you should consider a travel policy that will help cover the rental car excess in the event of a crash/theft.
+Additionally, if you’d prefer to drive around the country rather than fly or take the train, you should consider a travel policy that can help cover the rental car excess in the event of a crash or theft.
 A policy that covers medical costs would also be a smart purchase.

 Travel insurance is a wonderful thing, but it can’t cover everything under the sun.
 That’s why it’s important to read and fully understand what your policy does and doesn’t cover before purchasing.
 Exclusions may differ from insurer to insurer, but here’s a list of some commons ones you might find in your Product Disclosure Statement (PDS).